locnnil/workshop/docs/explanation/essentials/project-workshop-sdks.rst

 doing all the things you would usually do there: create and populate repositories, write and build code, run models, and so on.
-However, the difference starts with the software dependencies you would earlier install as system-wide packages, container images, or in myriad other ways.
+However, the difference starts with the software dependencies you would previously install as system-wide packages, container images, or in myriad other ways.

-Instead, they are wrapped and published as |project_markup|-ready, isolated *SDKs* which you list while defining a *workshop*.
+Instead, they are packed and published as |project_markup|-ready, isolated *SDKs* that you list while defining a *workshop*.
+In turn, it is a container that is launched according to the workshop definition, which resides in a :file:`.yaml` file in the project directory.

+To address a few points of confusion straight away:

+- A lowercase *workshop* is a container tied to a definition and a project;
+  it can be plural and shouldn't be confused with |project_markup| itself.

+- Two identical workshop definitions in two separate projects result in two different workshops.

+- Two workshops in the same project share the project directory, mapped inside both workshops as :file:`/project/`.

 A single workshop always points to a project, and a project may have multiple workshops referencing it,